Body Dysmorphia And Its Relationship With Eating Disorders

 In this model, the BDD is then maintained by extreme self-focused behaviors such as appearance checking and comparing the feature perceived to be defective with that of other people .
 As further research is carried out, it is likely that a more inclusive bio-psycho-social model of illness causation will be developed.

-There is some overlap between characteristics of BDD and eating disorders including, for example, body image dissatisfaction and disturbance, rituals and behaviors relating to appearance, and a tendency to compare .
+In regards to Body Dysmorphia and its link to eating disorders, there is some overlap between characteristics of BDD and eating disorders including, for example, body image dissatisfaction and disturbance, rituals and behaviors relating to appearance, and a tendency to compare .

 Although dieting can be a feature of BDD that involves a body part perceived to be large, eating and weight are not usually disturbed, and BDD is not diagnosed if an eating disorder is thought to be present.